munozmfrancisco/PINNs/README.md

 - **NumPy** — for efficient numerical operations and data handling.
 - **Matplotlib** — for visualization of results, including animations.
 - **datetime** — for handling timestamps in output files and logging.
-- **math** — for basic mathematical operations outside of PyTorch tensors.
+- **math** — for retrieving the values of mathematical constants and performing basic operations outside of PyTorch tensors.
 - **SciPy** — used in some examples to compute a high-accuracy *reference solution*, enabling comparison between the PINN prediction and the ground truth.

 The PINNs solve both **ordinary differential equations (ODEs)** and **partial differential equations (PDEs)** in forward and inverse problems.